vishakhhegde/ObjectDetection/README.md

 If you find any bugs in the code, or are not clear about the highlevel idea of this project, please get in touch with me!

+I will be working on making the code more readable.
 More updates coming soon!
 Stay tuned!